 Key Business Conditions Structure of Our Compensation Program Our business is volatile and impacted by fashion trends, retail performance and weather conditions that can be difficult to predict at the outset of a performance period.
 The design, production and marketing of apparel require long lead times that must be successfully managed by our executive team.
 We have a strong performance-oriented culture, designed to motivate executives to make strategic decisions and execute these objectives in a manner that drives performance.
 Our annual incentive program is oriented towards bottom-line results, rather than interim performance metrics, so as to empower our executives with the flexibility to quickly make decisions that are responsive to ever-changing market conditions.

-Key Business Conditions Structure of Our Compensation Program Our long-term incentive program is designed to pay out only upon the achievement of two separate performance hurdles and satisfaction of time-vesting conditions, ensuring that our executives do not make short-term decisions that are detrimental to the long-term interests of our stockholders.
+Our long-term incentive program is designed to pay out only upon the achievement of two performance hurdles and satisfaction of time-vesting conditions, ensuring that our executives do not make short-term decisions that are detrimental to the long-term interests of our stockholders.
 Strong relationships with our customers and suppliers are essential, since both can serve as competitors.
 The personal relationships maintained by our Chairman and Chief Executive Officer and our other executive officers are critical to the successful execution of our business.
-We have an employment contract with our Chairman and Chief Executive Officer which secures his services until January 31, 2020 and is automatically extended each year for an additional year absent a notice by either party not to extend prior to January 31 st of each year.
+We have an employment contract with our Chairman and Chief Executive Officer which secures his services until January 31, 2021 and is automatically extended each year for an additional year absent a notice by either party not to extend prior to January 31 st of each year.
 Preserving long-term relationships with customers can result in business decisions (such as accepting returns of unsold items) that may be detrimental to G-III in the short-term.
-Our compensation program has a mix of short and long-term performance elements, and is focused on metrics such as pre-tax income or net income per share and stock price that allow our executives to balance short-term considerations with the long-term interests of our stockholders.
+Our compensation program has a mix of short- and long-term performance elements, and is focused on metrics such as pre-tax income or net income per share and stock price that allow our executives to balance short-term considerations with the long-term interests of our stockholders.

 Our lack of significant pricing leverage due to labor and raw material constraints drive focus on execution to ensure profitability.
-By focusing our short-term incentive program on pre- tax income, we empower our executives to make decisions over the course of the year, which serve the best interests of our stockholders.

 Many of our competitors are private, and offer competitive compensation packages that are entirely cash-based.
-While we provide meaningful annual compensation opportunities that are paid in cash, we also recognize the importance of long-term incentive compensation, particularly with respect to the benefits it provides in terms of alignment with stockholder interests and employee retention, and provide meaningful performance-vested long-term incentive compensation opportunities to our executive management.